-Our therapists use a combination of hypnosis, mindfulness, and exposure therapy techniques to help clients suffering from psychological trauma caused by any kind of traumatic or distressing event.
-Our approach focuses on helping clients reduce the impact and symptoms associated with trauma.
+Dr. Kimberly Fishbach, Dr. Meghan Downey, and Dr. Laura Faiwiszewski use a combination of hypnosis, mindfulness, and exposure therapy techniques to help clients suffering from psychological trauma caused by any kind of traumatic or distressing event.
+This approach focuses on helping clients reduce the impact and symptoms associated with trauma.
 We incorporate techniques that help clients gently confront and work through difficult memories and experiences, while also learning to live more fully in the present moment in order to regain control over their lives.
-This approach uses hypnosis to help clients explore their unconscious to finally understand the relationship between their past trauma and current psychological distress, which ultimately allows them to free themselves from these painful memories.
+We hypnosis to help clients explore their unconscious to finally understand the relationship between their past trauma and current psychological distress, which ultimately allows them to free themselves from these painful memories.
 Unlike portrayals in popular media, hypnosis is not used to re-experience memories; instead, the calming properties of hypnosis helps clients diminish the anxiety associated with trauma while using therapy to move forward with their lives.

 In addition to our integrative approach to treatment trauma, Dr. Rebecca Hoffenberg is also our expert in using Eye Movement Desensitization and Reprocessing (EMDR) Therapy to help people overcome trauma and gain and new found sense of wellbeing.
 To do this, she combines her expertise in EMDR, her education in Complex Trauma/Developmental Trauma, and her training in hypnosis to assist clients with resolving distressing life experiences and more intractable concerns.